Is it Actually Bad To Sleep With Wet Hair?

 Braiding your hair while it is still damp is one of the easiest ways to get a beach wavy look that looks great.
 Another perk of braiding hair to sleep is that it can protect the individual strands from getting pulled, tangled or kinked.

 Be sure to braid your hair loosely instead of too tight, for a breezy crimpless look.
-Apply a smoothing serum, such as the Evalectric Hair Serum, for soft, frizz-free waves in the morning!
+Apply a serum, such as the Evalectric Hair Serum, for waves that look soft and frizz-free in the morning!

 Pulling your hair up into a bun or two is another way to protect your hair from abrasive movements at night.
 This can also add volume to thin hair that is prone to flatness.
 Gently wrap your hair on top of your head and secure comfortably, either with bobby pins or a scrunchie.